A DEARNE school has won its bid for £50,000 from the Heritage Lottery Fund - and the whole community will benefit!

 And he described how the community will have the chance to work together by designing an ornate sculpture, demonstrating the area’s history, with colourful street banners and six large granite paving slabs around the village.

-The programme will be launched officially at The Dearne ALC on the evening of October 19.
+The programme wAS launched officially at The Dearne ALC on October 19.